microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 mkdir helloworld && cd helloworld
 ```

-Initiate a new project within this directory, creating the manifest (`vcpkg.json`) and default configuration files (`vcpkg-configuration.json`).
+### Step 1.2 Create the manifest

 From within the `helloworld` directory, run:

 ```bash
 ..\vcpkg\vcpkg new --name helloworld --version 1.0
 ```

 >[!NOTE]
 >Ensure the project directory name matches exactly with the name you give to the `vcpkg new` command.
-This ensures the manifest files land in the correct directory.
+This will ensure subsequent commands work smoothly.

 As mentioned above, the `vcpkg new` command will add a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
 The `vcpkg.json` file should look like this: